 Grinnell is a somewhat small city located in the state of Iowa.
 With a population of 9,141 people and three constituent neighborhoods, Grinnell is the 42nd largest community in Iowa.

-Unlike some cities, Grinnell isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Grinnell are a mix of both white- and blue-collar jobs.
-Overall, Grinnell is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Grinnell who work in office and administrative support (13.75%), food service (12.94%), and teaching (9.71%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Grinnell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Grinnell is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Grinnell who work in office and administrative support (13.25%), teaching (11.01%), and food service (10.99%).

 Also of interest is that Grinnell has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.19% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Grinnell telecommute to their jobs.
+Overall, about 8.17% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

+Grinnell is a somewhat ethnically-diverse city.
 The people who call Grinnell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grinnell residents report their race to be White, followed by Asian.
-Important ancestries of people in Grinnell include Irish, English, Norwegian, and French .
+Important ancestries of people in Grinnell include Irish, English, Dutch, and Norwegian.

 The most common language spoken in Grinnell is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Japanese.